 IT infrastructure tune up

-Another major intervention of Pentalog’s DevOps teams focused on tuning up the IT infrastructure of a provider of education solutions for healthcare professionals.
-Their platform was running on an outdated platform deployed on individual physical servers for each platform component (web, database etc).
+Another major intervention performed by Pentalog’s DevOps teams focused on tuning up the IT infrastructure of a provider of education solutions for healthcare professionals.
+Their platform was running on an outdated platform deployed on individual physical servers for each component (web, database etc).
 This significantly lowered its availability and created significant security risks.
-Their infrastructure was neither fault-tolerant nor scalable.
+Their infrastructure was error intolerant and not scalable.

-Our solution was to transfer their existing IT infrastructure on AWS as well as to ensure complete platform virtualization and module clustering in order to increase platform availability.
+Our solution was to transfer their existing IT infrastructure to AWS as well as ensure complete platform virtualization and module clustering to increase platform availability.
 We paired up our migration services with a 24/7 monitoring service by involving three of our DevOps teams in Romania, Vietnam and Uruguay.
-Their new platform is now more dynamic and significantly more scalable and has successfully adapted to handling an increased number of visitors.
+Their new platform is now more dynamic, significantly more scalable and has successfully adapted to handling an increased number of visitors.
 Maintenance tasks such as upgrades or specific deployments became easier to perform with minimum downtime and a minimal impact on platform continuity.

 Development assistance and emergency monitoring

-Another client of ours, an e-commerce business in the wine industry, chose our DevOps services for two specific interventions: DevOps assistance for developers via a team in Romania and 24/7 emergency monitoring through the collaboration with three of our teams in Romania, Vietnam and Uruguay.
-By applying DevOps, multiple platform actions have been automated.
-This has led our client to optimize their server architecture and hosting costs, as well as their overall infrastructure management costs.
+Another client of ours, an e-commerce business in the wine industry, chose our DevOps services for two specific interventions: DevOps assistance for developers via a team in Romania and 24/7 emergency monitoring through a collaboration with three of our teams in Romania, Vietnam and Uruguay.
+By applying DevOps, multiple platform actions have now been automated.
+This allowed our client to optimize their server architecture and hosting costs, as well as overall infrastructure management costs.
 It has also allowed them to react promptly in critical situations.

 To fuel your growth, one thing is sure: “The key is to embrace disruption and change early.
 Don’t react to it decades later.
 You can’t fight innovation.”
 Ryan Kavanaugh

-Contact us today to learn more about growth hacking with DevOps practices and IT outsourcing to South America.
+Contact us today to learn more about growth hacking with DevOps practices, Cloud Computing and IT outsourcing.